 "But at the same time, there’s so much criticism out there and everyone is quick to be a critic and I’m kind of okay with that."

-Jessica went on to be named Young Australian of the Year in 2011 for the bravery she showed during her solo voyage.
-But Jessica said she was far from brave when she was young.
+Watson went on to be named Young Australian of the Year in 2011 for the bravery she showed during her solo voyage.
+But Watson said she wasn't exactly the bravest kid growing up.